jrenner/gdx-proto/README.md

 - 3D Particle system based on the new libgdx 3d particle system (version 1.2.1+, not included in 1.2.0)

 ### Physics
 - The Bullet physics library is used for collision detection, but not for collision resolution.
 This allows for fast and efficient collision detection without the performance penalties of a fully simulated bullet world.
-A default collision resolution system is included in the Physics class, but it can be modifided to suit your needs.
+A default collision resolution system is included in the Physics class, but it can be modified to suit your needs.
 - Raycasting for projectile hit detection

 ### Networking